olegnn/fun-memoize/README.md

 ___checkLast___ - firstly check last arguments passed to function and if they equal to current arguments, return last result

 All object's caches (Object | Function) are stored in [WeakMaps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap).
-When object wont be referenced and will be collected by [GC](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Memory_Management), all its cache subtree will be collected too (maybe later, maybe at the same moment, it depends on GC realization).
+When object wont be referenced and will be collected by [GC](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Memory_Management), its cache subtree will be collected too [except primitive value storages, which might be referenced] maybe later, maybe at the same moment, it depends on GC realization.

  When primitive arguments (boolean | string | number | Symbol | null | void) storage count will be reached, first sub-caching-node will be removed ([Queue](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)) order, also known as [FIFO](https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics))).
 Let's look at example.